 The date behind World Photo Day originates from the invention of the Daguerreotype, a photographic processes developed by Joseph Nicèphore Nièpce and Louis Daguerre in 1837.
 On January 9, 1839, The French Academy of Sciences announced the daguerreotype process.
 A few months later, on August 19, 1839, the French government purchased the patent and announced the invention as a gift "Free to the World".

-It's already known how hashtagging allows a user to join the next big internet thing,or be specific which community to connect with.
+It's already known how hashtagging allows a user to join the next big internet thing, or just be specific which community to connect with.
 A quick look at a few months of #lasvegasstreetart on Instagram shows a growing exchange between locals showing off city walls and out-of-towners looking for them, often by following the locals.
 Here are a few for a World Photo Day 2015.

 FIELD NOTE: Clark County’s latest public art project that will yield roadway medians to culture announced their ten artists today.
 From a field of more than 46 RFPs, a panel made of local artists and a Clark County Public Works Department representative picked the “Centered" artists to be Chris Bauder, Adolfo Gonzalez, K.D.
 Matheson, Chris O’Rourke, Zak Ostrowski, the team of Eric Pawloski and Robin Stark, Miguel Rodriguez, Jesse Smigel, Luis Varela-Rico and Holly Ray Vaughn.
-They will start with initial designs, revisit them with community feedback, then work to fabricate and install works by May 2016.
-A dedication date for “Centered” will be determined at a later date.
+They will start with initial designs, revisit them, take on some community feedback, then work to fabricate and install works by May 2016.
+A dedication date for “Centered” will be determined.

 Oil on Canvas

 4 p.m.–7 p.m.